Montreal-Quakers/website/_posts/2021-06-20-cowichan-valley-letter.md

 ---
 ## Context

+[Faith and Practice](https://quaker.ca/cympublications/faith-and-practice/){: rel="noopener" target="_blank"}, a guiding document of Canadian Quakers, is a collection of statements made by Quakers both historical and recent, which are chosen for their value in helping us reflect on and deepen our Quaker lives.
+This volume undergoes periodic review, in keeping with Quaker views on “ongoing revelation” — the belief that spirit moves continually in our lives and leads us towards ever greater enlightenment, insight, and love.

-In 2003, Canadian Yearly Meeting — the organization representing Quakers in Canada — passed a minute stating that "Whether or not to support same-sex marriages is decided at the local Meeting level."
-A few months ago, Cowichan Valley Monthly Meeting, a meeting on Vancouver Island, BC, proposed to update this minute, noting not only the inadequate language around "same-sex" but also believing that Quakers in Canada today wish to support any marriage between loving, consenting adults.
+In 2003, [Canadian Yearly Meeting](https://quaker.ca){: rel="noopener" target="_blank"} — the organization representing Quakers in Canada — passed a minute stating that "Whether or not to support same-sex marriages is decided at the local Meeting level."

+In the context of review of Faith and Practice, [Cowichan Valley Monthly Meeting](https://quaker.ca/meeting/cowichan-valley-monthly-meeting/){: rel="noopener" target="_blank"}, a meeting on Vancouver Island, BC, proposed to update this minute, noting not only the inadequate language around "same-sex" but also believing that Quakers in Canada today wish to support any marriage between loving, consenting adults.
+They sent a query to Canadian Quaker Meetings about whether we felt it was time to update Faith & Practice in light of our support for these relationships and marriages.
+Over the course of a couple of months of relection and consultation, a letter on the topic was drafted by our clerk, responded to by our Ministry & Counsel committee, and then presented to our May business meeting for discernment.
+The letter was approved and sent as our response to Cowichan Valley Monthly Meeting.

+The letter in its entirety is posted below and constitutes the best thinking and loving we can presently express in our support for all loving relationships.
+This is an age when the diversity of human sexual relationships and identities are increasingly expressed.
+Too often, rejection and despair are inflicted on the courageous individuals making this expression.
+Our Meeting believes that our role must be to support and celebrate everyone in their desire for loving connection to each other, in whatever form that might take.

 ## Our letter

 Dear Cowichan Valley Monthly Meeting,

 I’m writing to you as clerk of Montreal Monthly Meeting in response to your recent queries about the 2003 CYM minute that distributed responsibility for discernment on marriage questions to monthly meetings.
 When we brought up your queries at our business meeting, several friends shared witnesses regarding your letter.
 We share both direct responses to your queries and other reflections that we hope you may find relevant to your discernment.

 1. During the business meeting discussion, one fairly new attender mentioned having recently read Faith & Practice.
 They, too, found its stance on same-sex marriage to be odd and incongruous, indeed.
   * In response to your query (“Do you agree that Friends’s beliefs have evolved to the point that we can reconsider the CYM Minute on Marriage?”), **the sense of our meeting is that we agree with your minute that the current wording of Faith & Practice on this issue does not represent who we are in Montreal or in Canada**.
 2. We’d like to note some anxiety that was raised in response to the Cowichan Valley minute.
 While we are in unity with the loving intentions of this letter, we also recognize that discussions within religious communities about recognition of marriage have long and painful history for many queer individuals.
 We noted nervousness among us about people’s most intimate life details being the object of discussion, evaluation, discernment, and a policy document.
   * Especially for those of us whose sexualities and relationships are the centre of these discussions, this means much labour of patience, vulnerability, and loving listening.
   * In short, this is a delicate issue.
 We understand Friends’ unease at the thought of this kind of discussion taking place on the business meeting floor.
     * No matter how smoothly and caringly all this is done, words are perilous and even well-intentioned ones can be hurtful and damaging when discussing our identities and our loving relationships.
     * We note that some are also exhausted at the very thought of this sort of discussion, having been through parallel policy discussions in other religious communities.